stgeorgeshurstville/bulletin/index.md

 [comment]: ##### "where the sentence came from, e.g. Psalm 1:1"
 [comment]: ----------------------------------------------------

-## The Word 1-2-1
+## Jeremiah - A New Destiny Amidst Death & Destruction

-#### [O sing to the Lord a new song, for he has done marvellous things.]
-The Lord has made known his victory, and he has revealed his vindication in the sight of the nation.
-Psalm 98.2
+#### Declare this with a shout of joy, proclaim it, send it forth to the end of the earth: say, 'The Lord has set his people free.'
+Isaiah 48.20

 ---